© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bourn Windmill is a scheduled monument protected by Historic England under reference 1002935.
 View the official record →

-Bourn Windmill is a post mill of eighteenth-century date located in the village of Bourn, Cambridgeshire.
+Bourn Windmill is a post mill, the earliest known surviving example of its type, believed to date from the 14th century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002935.

 Bourn Windmill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002935.